hyperledger-labs/fabric-smart-client/README.md

 If you are a domain expert, the Fabric Smart Client hides the complexity of Fabric and allows you to focus on the business interactions.
 If you are a skilled software engineer, you will be able to leverage the full power of Fabric.

-# Makefile

-FSC is equipped with a `Makefile` to simplify some tasks.
-Here is the list of commands available.

-- `make checks`: check code formatting, style, and licence header.
-- `make unit-tests`: execute the unit-tests.
-- `make integration-tests`: execute the integration tests.
-The integration tests use `ginkgo`.
-Please, make sure that `$GOPATH/bin` is in your `PATH` env variable.
-- `make clean`: clean the docker environment, useful for testing.

-Executes the above from `$GOPATH/github.com/hyperledger-labs/fabric-smart-client`.

 # Testing Philosophy

 [Write tests.
 Not too many.
 Mostly Integration](https://kentcdodds.com/blog/write-tests)